 After years of research and work in this industry, we found that a common root is behind all three problems - the underlying infrastructure was built for a different system and architecture.
 Whether you look at how a roof is conceived and constructed, or at how the electric substations work, you notice fundamental barriers to the spread of solar energy.
 While the easiest way would be to redesign the grid system and to re-invent the roofing industry, the reality is that any change of this magnitude would take a prohibitive amount of time.
 We think that the way to address these problems is through a new kind of distributed solar energy.

 More specifically we believe that solar energy should include:

 Potluck Energy's mission is to combine and advance solutions in each of the three areas at the same time.
 Community solar on large roofs, combined with roof management and battery / data technology, can become the most disruptive form of energy ever invented and transform the way we produce and consume energy.

 A paper from Stanford’s researcher Jacobson showed that the state of New York’s 500,000 commercial buildings and 5 million houses, through their rooftops could power up the entire state, potentially replacing 5 large nuclear power plants.
-We can catalyze the power of online social communities to exponentially increase the access to solar-powered electricity.
-Through community shared solar multiple residents and businesses can tap into their town’s solar farm, without installing anything on their roof.
+We can reach this target, by catalyzing the power of online social communities to increase access to solar-powered electricity.
+Through community solar multiple residents and businesses can tap into their town’s solar farm, without installing anything on their roof.